astropy/astropy/docs/units/quantity.rst

     >>> 20.*u.cm / (1.*u.m)
     <Quantity 20.0 cm / (m)>

-For multiplication, you can choose how to represent the resulting object by using the `~astropy.units.quantity.Quantity.to` method
+For multiplication, you can change how to represent the resulting object by using the `~astropy.units.quantity.Quantity.to` method:

     >>> (1.1*u.m * 140.3*u.cm).to(u.m**2)
     <Quantity 1.5433 m2>
     >>> (1.1*u.m * 140.3*u.cm).to(u.cm**2)
     <Quantity 15433.0 cm2>

 For division, if the units are equivalent, you may want to make the resulting object dimensionless by reducing the units.
 To do this, use the `.simplify_units()` method

     >>> (20.*u.cm / (1.*u.m)).simplify_units()
     <Quantity 0.2 >